HemanthReddy-24/Diet-Reccomendation/README.md

 Iam going to use HTML,CSS and Java Script for making website and python for including machine learning model.

-this project is incomplete and in process.
+This project is incomplete and in process.